 All of that aside, it’s a very unique flavor.
 If you leave it too long it is much like a carbonated vinegar.
 It can be used in place of vinegar in foods (not for canning or preserving).

 But when you get the swing of how long to ferment it to your tastes, the kombucha tea has a wonderful flavor that is so unique it is difficult to describe.
-I like it after a 7 day ferment – about the shortest it can be fermented to achieve the correct PH (2.5 – 3.0).
+I like it after a 7 day ferment – about the shortest it can be fermented to achieve the correct PH (2.5 – 3.0) in my temperate climate.

 As with all ferments, there is a small percentage of alcohol produced, generally under 1% ABV.
 If you are avoiding alcohol, a shorter ferment (7 days) produces less ABV (alcohol by volume) than a longer ferment.

-If you are sensitive to caffeine, kombucha may not agree with you.
+If you are sensitive to caffeine, kombucha made with caffeinated tea may not agree with you (there are caffeine free options [which I will cover in a future post], the ferment requires tannins, but not caffeine).
 As for sugar content, much of the sugars will be converted to beneficial acids during the ferment.

 Kombucha Secondary Ferment